welschmoor/instaclone-front/README.md

 - picModal is not scrollable when the pic is too tall in narrow mobile view

-- use the efficient hook instead for scrolling
+- (done) use the efficient hook instead for scrolling

 - (done) add comment added message when adding from feed view.